monerodocs/md/docs/interacting/monerod-reference.md

 | Option                          | Description
 |---------------------------------|--------------------------------------------------------------------------------------------------------------------------------------
 | `--prune-blockchain`            | Pruning saves 2/3 of disk space w/o degrading functionality.
 For maximum effect this should be used already **on the first sync**.
 If you add this option later the past data will only be pruned logically w/o shrinking the file size and the gain will be delayed. <br /><br />If you already have unpruned blockchain, see the `monero-blockchain-prune` tool. <br /><br />The drawback is that you will contribute less to Monero P2P network in terms of helping new nodes to sync up (up to 1/8 of normal contribution).
 You will still be useful regarding relaying new transactions and blocks though.
-| `--sync-pruned-blocks`          | Allow syncing from nodes with only pruned blocks.
+| `--sync-pruned-blocks`          | Accept pruned blocks instead of pruning yourself.
+It should save network transfer when used with `--prune-blockchain`.
+See the [commit](https://github.com/monero-project/monero/commit/8330e772f1ed680a54833d25c4d17d09a99ab8d6) and [comments](https://web.getmonero.org/2019/09/08/logs-for-the-dev-meeting-held-on-2019-09-08.html).
 | `--db-sync-mode`                | Specify sync option, using format:<br />`[safe|fast|fastest]:[sync|async]:[<nblocks_per_sync>[blocks]|<nbytes_per_sync>[bytes]]`<br /><br />The default is `fast:async:250000000bytes`.<br /><br />The `fast:async:*` can corrupt blockchain database in case of a system crash.
 It should not corrupt if just `monerod` crashes.
 If you are concerned with system crashes use `safe:sync`.
 | `--max-concurrency`             | Max number of threads to use for parallel jobs.
 The default value `0` uses the number of CPU threads.
 | `--prep-blocks-threads`         | Max number of threads to use when computing block hashes (PoW) in groups.
 Defaults to 4.
 Decrease this if you don't want `monerod` hog your computer when syncing.